pharo-contributions/clap-st/src/Clap-Core.package/ClapParameterized.class/README.md

-I represent an abstract class which represents a command with parameters.
+I am an abstract class specifying a parameter with nested parameters.